 For PE or VC-backed portfolio companies, this model has an additional advantage.
 It can be standardised across acquisitions.
 The same product management framework, the same offshore development partner, applied consistently across the portfolio.
 That reduces operational risk and makes the technology transformation story far easier to articulate at exit.

-Is this the right model for your business?
+Is product management as a service right for your business?

-If your CRM is live and your business is still moving, it probably is.
+If your CRM is live or your AI workflows are in production, and your business is still moving, it probably is.

-This model is not for businesses that are still selecting or implementing a CRM system.
-We have separate services for that and we have written about CRM implementation extensively.
-This is for businesses that already have a CRM in place, that recognise it needs to keep evolving, and that want a better answer than calling an agency every time something needs to change.
-It is product management for CRM, applied with the same rigour you would expect for any other business-critical product.
+This model is not for businesses that are still selecting or implementing a CRM, or scoping their first AI workflow.
+We have separate services for that, including the AI Readiness Audit for first-time AI buyers.
+This is for businesses that already have systems in production and need a better answer than calling an agency every time something needs to change.

-It works particularly well for SMEs in the $5 million to $30 million revenue range who do not have an internal IT team or product function, but whose operations are complex enough that the CRM is business-critical.
-If your CRM is central to how your team works every day, it deserves to be managed like a product.
-Traditional CRM support for small business has always been reactive.
-Product management for CRM should run the other way: proactive, embedded, and moving at the pace of your business.
+It works particularly well for SMEs in the $5 million to $30 million revenue range without an internal IT team or product function, but whose operations depend on systems that are business-critical to daily work.
+If your CRM is the place your team works every day, or your AI workflows are processing live customer interactions, the systems deserve to be managed like products.
+Reactive support has always been the default for SMEs.
+Product management as a service should run the other way: proactive and embedded, moving at the pace of your business.

 If that sounds like your business, get in touch for a conversation about how the model would work for you.
 We will tell you straight if it is not the right fit.